Starrcade '87: Chi-Town Heat: Event

 After this, NWA World Television Champion Nikita Koloff faced UWF World Television Champion Terry Taylor (accompanied by Eddie Gilbert) to unify the titles.
 The match started with Koloff targeting Taylor's left arm.
 Taylor gained the advantage by sending Koloff's head into the guard rail outside.
 Taylor then targeted Koloff's left arm and shoulder with the use of the ring post.
 Gilbert attacked Koloff's left knee with a steel chair, and Taylor applied the figure four leglock.
 After Taylor accidentally knocked Gilbert off the apron, Koloff performed a Russian Sickle and pinned Taylor to unify the titles.

-In the fifth match, Arn Anderson and Tully Blanchard defended the NWA World Tag Team Championship against local favorites, The Road Warriors (Hawk and Animal).
-The Road Warriors had an early advantage.
+In the fifth match, Tully Blanchard and Arn Anderson defended the NWA World Tag Team Championship against local favorites, The Road Warriors (Hawk and Animal).
+The Road Warriors took the early advantage.
 As Hawk had Blanchard in the gorilla press, Anderson attacked Hawk's left knee, which the champions continued to target with the use of the ring post and a chair.
 Anderson attempted a seated senton, but Hawk raised his knees and hit Anderson's groin.
 The Road Warriors regained the advantage, and Blanchard knocked referee Tommy Young outside the ring.
 Animal threw Anderson over the top rope with a back body drop.
 The Road Warriors then performed a Doomsday Device on Anderson, who was pinned by Animal, with replacement referee Earl Hebner counting the pin.
 However, the original referee reversed the decision and disqualified the Road Warriors for throwing Anderson over the top rope.
-Anderson and Blanchard won the match and retained the title.
+Blanchard and Anderson won the match and retained the title.